 Think creatively about why recruiters would be making a smart choice by hiring you.
 Slow down and consider what made you pursue the job in the first place.
 Even if you don’t have the professional experience the posting requires, you do have interests and passions that led you to it.
 How can you articulate those qualities to the recruiter?

 In an overview of finding a job sans degree or experience, Tylene Welch writes for Fiscal Tiger: “Any hobby can add up to a substantial skill set that will help you get the job you want.
-Some companies need a fresh perspective that’s hard to find in people who’ve worked in the same industry all their adult lives.
+Some companies need a fresh perspective, that’s hard to find in people who’ve worked in the same industry all their adult life.
 Your lack of ‘experience’ in some areas might help you get your dream job.”

 The point: the skills and interests you have outside of a professional setting can be just as workable regarding selling yourself to a potential employer.